 Explore the red-bricked district of historic Fairhaven and discover a Pacific Northwest gem.
 The area is well-known for its small artisanal shops – you’ll find independent bookstores like Village Books, specialty clothing stores like Fairhaven Runners, and home boutique shops like the well-named A Lot of Flowers.
 Every nook and cranny is bursting with something exciting to see — well worth an afternoon of walking around.

+Feb 4th is our new target opening date.
 Due to the new Covid-19 lockdown in Washington, our in-person services are closed.
-We are open again December 15th!
 Get ahead of the crowd and make your future reservation today by calling 360-223-5811.